Why compost?

 - Household compost increases the water retention of your soil, so less watering is needed in the summer.

+You can also make your own compost heap by following the guidance further down this page.
 For further advice and support with composting, take a look at Leicestershire Master Composters.

 What can be composted?